brunoton/return-to-consciousness/complete-essay-v2.md

 ## Part VI: Philosophical Rigor {#part-vi-rigor}

 *This section addresses serious objections to analytic idealism while demonstrating its theoretical virtues.
 The framework handles challenges about natural regularity, other minds, and scientific success while displaying remarkable parsimony and explanatory power.
 It offers coherent accounts of phenomena that other frameworks struggle with, from placebo effects to quantum mechanics.
-For detailed analysis of how consciousness-first metaphysics explains anomalous phenomena that materialism cannot accommodate, see [Appendix II](#appendix-ii-anomalies).*
+For detailed analysis of how consciousness-first metaphysics explains anomalous phenomena that materialism cannot accommodate, see [Appendix I](#appendix-i-anomalies).*

 ### Addressing the Objections